History of Paris: Age of Enlightenment

 In the 18th century, Paris was the center of an explosion of philosophic and scientific activity known as the Age of Enlightenment.
 Denis Diderot and Jean le Rond d'Alembert published their Encyclopédie in 1751–52.
-It provided intellectuals across Europe with a high quality survey of human knowledge.
-The Montgolfier brothers launched the first manned flight in a hot-air balloon on 21 November 1783, from the Château de la Muette, near the Bois de Boulogne.
 Paris was the financial capital of France and continental Europe, the primary European center of book publishing, fashion, and the manufacture of fine furniture and luxury goods.
-Parisian bankers funded new inventions, theatres, gardens, and works of art.
-The successful Parisian playwright Pierre de Beaumarchais, the author of The Barber of Seville, helped fund the American Revolution.
+Parisian bankers funded new inventions, theatres, gardens, and art.

 The first café in Paris had been opened in 1672, and by the 1720s there were around 400 cafés in the city.
 They became meeting places for the city's writers and scholars.
 The Café Procope was frequented by Voltaire, Jean-Jacques Rousseau, Diderot and d’Alembert.
 They became important centres for exchanging news, rumors and ideas, often more reliable than the newspapers of the day.

 By 1763, the Faubourg Saint-Germain had replaced Le Marais as the most fashionable residential neighborhood for the aristocracy and the wealthy, who built magnificent private mansions, most of which later became government residences or institutions: the Hôtel d'Évreux (1718–1720) became the Élysée Palace, the residence of the presidents of the French Republic; the Hôtel Matignon, the residence of the prime minister; the Palais Bourbon, the seat of the National Assembly; the Hôtel Salm, the Palais de la Légion d'Honneur; and the Hôtel de Biron eventually became the Rodin Museum.

-Architecture

-The predominant architectural style in Paris from the mid-17th century until the regime of Louis Philippe was neo-classicism, based on the model of Greco-Roman architecture; the most classical example was the new church of La Madeleine, whose construction began in 1764.
-It was so widely used that it invited criticism.
-Just before the Revolution, the journalist Louis-Sébastien Mercier commented as follows: "How monotonous is the genius of our architects!
-How they live on copies, on eternal repetition!
-They don't know how to make the smallest building without columns...
-They all more or less resemble temples."

 Social problems and taxation

-Historian Daniel Roche estimated that in 1700 there were between 150,000 and 200,000 indigent persons in Paris, or about a third of the population.
-The number grew in times of economic hardship.
-This included only those who were officially recognized and assisted by the churches and the city.
+Historian Daniel Roche estimated that in 1700 there were between 150,000 and 200,000 indigent persons receiving assistance in Paris, or about a third of the population.

 Paris in the first half of the 18th century had many beautiful buildings, but many observers did not consider it a beautiful city.
 The philosopher Jean-Jacques Rousseau described his disappointment when he first arrived in Paris from Lyon in 1742: